g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ### `showSummaryCoverInPost = true`

 As the param said, show summary cover in the single post page.

+### `hasTwitterEmbed = true`

+If you have embedded twitter components generated from <https://publish.twitter.com/>, please set this param to `true` for better performance.

+After setting this, you can safely remove the async script in the generated code.

 ### `darkLinkColor = "darkseagreen"`